cytokineking/FreeBindCraft/README.md

 ## Containerized usage (Docker)

-Run FreeBindCraft in a GPU-enabled Docker container (either build locally or pull a prebuilt image).
+Run FreeBindCraft in a GPU-enabled Docker container (build locally).

 ### Prerequisites (on the host)